kluless13/klulessdotio/klulessdotio/README.md

 ## Getting Started

-First, set up your database connections:
+First, set up your environment variables:

 1. Create a `.env.local` file in the root directory based on `.env.local.example`
-2. Set up a MongoDB Atlas account and create a cluster
-3. Add your MongoDB connection string to the `.env.local` file
+2. Add your Firebase project credentials to the `.env.local` file
-4. Firebase configuration is already included in the code
+3. These credentials are used for storing and retrieving messages

 Then, install dependencies: